 Dipole Antennas Include:

-However the dipole length is not exactly the same as the wavelength in free space - it is slightly shorter.
+However the physical dipole length is not exactly the same as the electrical wavelength in free space - it is slightly shorter, and it is often necessary to calculate the dipole length as best as possible.

 Dipole length variation from free space length